RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 ubuntu@ubuntu-armhf:~$
 ```

 `fdisk` will resize the partition we're after. `root` priviledges are required to modify the partition table, so we'll use `sudo`.
-(The standard warnings about apply.)
+(The standard warnings about sudo apply.)

 ```bash
 ubuntu@ubuntu-armhf:~$ sudo fdisk /dev/mmcblk0